 Green Timbers Urban Forest is one of the largest parks in the city which is 183 hectares of wetland, lakes, fishing dock, grassland, meadows and nature trails.
 There are many different bird species to see while walking through the park or bicycling, including bald eagles and woodpeckers.

 Hi-Knoll Park is a habitat for birds like the mallards, swallows, and common snipe who enjoy the swampy area.
 This is also one of the few areas in Metro Vancouver where the endangered White Fan Lily grows, also known as Dog’s Tooth Violet.
 If you’re lucky enough to come across these delicate pink and white flowers, be sure to take a photo, but please don’t pick them, they’re becoming increasingly rare.

 One of Surrey’s earliest pioneers, David Brown gave his property to his twin sons, David and Peter in 1893, which eventually became Redwood Park.
-These brothers spent their life traveling and collecting seeds and saplings of exotic tree species which the planted all throughout the property where they lived in a 2-storey treehouse.
-And now there are 50 different species of trees that are home to many species of birds.
-The odd olive-sided flycatcher has even been spotted in the park.
+These brothers spent their life travelling and collecting seeds and saplings of exotic tree species which they planted all throughout the property where they also lived in a 2-storey treehouse.
+Today there are 50 different species of trees that are home to many species of birds.
+The odd Olive-sided flycatcher has even been spotted in the park.

-The Serpentine Wildlife Management Area is better known as the Serpentine Fen which is habitat to more than 130 different bird species on a 150-hectare land.
-Cormorants, owls, red-winged black birds, and various types of hawks can all be seen at the Serpentine Fen, as well as muskrats, coyotes, frogs, and harbour seals.
+The Serpentine Wildlife Management Area is better known as the Serpentine Fen which provides a home to more than 130 different bird species on the 150-hectare land.
+Cormorants, owls, red-winged blackbirds, and various types of hawks can all be spotted at Serpentine Fen, as well as muskrats, coyotes, frogs, and harbour seals.